ntrepid8/otp-cross/README.md

 # How to cross compile Erlang OTP including crypto and ncurses

+Forked from [tonyrog/otp-cross](https://github.com/tonyrog/otp-cross) with updates for building for a `armv7-unknown-linux-musleabihf` target.

 First get install a cross compiler.
 Here I will use the arm-linux-gnueabi.